 The 560-hour internship consists of a semester-long project completed in fall or spring.
 Students must attend a mandatory meeting the semester prior to the internship.
 All other required courses for the degree must be completed prior to the internship.

-Summer 2019 Faculty-Led program in Melbourne and Sydney, Australia
+Summer 2019 Faculty-Led program in Melbourne, Australia and Dunedin, New Zealand

 CRITERIA: Completion of REC 1310, 2330, and 2335 with a Texas State GPA of 2.5 or higher.